tylerpearson/serverless-election-aws/README.md

 - A separate [public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) is created at the `election` subdomain and contains all the records required for this project.
 - Route 53 is used for DNS validation of certificates issued through AWS Certificate Manager.
 - To route voters to their closest AWS region, [latency based routing is enabled](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html) to point at the API Gateway endpoints.
-- An ALIAS DNS A record for each region is created.
+- An ALIAS DNS record for each region is created.
 Each record is assigned to a custom health check to verify that the region is healthy.
 This health check hits the API Gateway endpoint, which triggers the health check Lambda function.
-If a region is detected as unhealthy, traffic is automatically redirected away from the unhealthly region to provide high availabilty.
+If a region is detected as unhealthy, traffic is automatically redirected away from the unhealthy region to provide high availability.
 When the region is detected as healthy again, traffic will automatically be enabled again.
 - Each health check measures latency, so any API degradations can be alerted upon.

 ### API Gateway

-To be added.
+- API Gateway is used to route HTTP requests to the Lambda functions.
+Each API Gateway is regional (vs edge) and exists solely in the region it was deployed in.
+By using latency based routing with Route 53, requests are directed to the voter's closest region.
+This allows redundancy and automatic failover.
+- There are three primary endpoints:
+  1. `GET /health` - Used by the Route 53 health checks to verify a region's health.
+  1. `GET /votes` - Triggers the `results` Lambda function and returns a JSON response of the current election results by state and candidate.
+  1. `POST /votes` - Receives a JSON payload with the vote that is cast by the the voter.
+This payload looks like `{ id: "163uc-3NQXD-Wgfgg", candidate: "Hillary Clinton" }`.
+Additionally a `OPTIONS` endpoint exists to [enable CORS requests](https://serverless.com/blog/cors-api-gateway-survival-guide/) sent by JavaScript in the Voting UI website.
+The location of the website is whitelisted as a permitted origin.
+- CloudWatch Logs and CloudWatch Metrics are enabled for better visibility into requests and performance.
+- One stage exists: `production`.
+Additional ones could easily be created for testing.
 - Currently, the API Gateway does not use a WAF.
 Since voting infrastructure would absolutely be a target for attacks like DDOS, a WAF would make sense to be used for rate limiting and to protect against other common attacks.

 ### Lambda